 Which beans should I use?

-Mostly any cooked white bean will do for this vegan white bean chili, namely:
+Most cooked white beans will do for this chili, namely:

 - Cannellini beans